UniCourt/DataEngineering-Workshop2/docs/introduction_to_django.md

 # Introduction to Django

-## Video : Introduction to Docker and Containers

 Django is a Python framework that makes it easier to create web sites using Python.
 Django emphasizes reusability of components and comes with ready-to-use features like login system, database connection and CRUD operations (Create Read Update Delete)